 With medical advancements helping people live longer, the nation's aging population is increasing.
 As a result, the U.S. Department of Labor predicts that opportunities for nursing professionals, such as nursing care and in-home health care service providers, will grow.* Choosing the Practical Nursing Diploma program at Brightwood College could be a good first step toward becoming one of the individuals that can help fill this need.

 Our practical nurse training program is designed to help you gain the hands-on learning and clinical experience that you need to enter the medical field.
 Through group discussions, interactive labs and a clinical externship, you’ll have the opportunity to develop the nursing skills that could help you stand out in the job market and make a difference in patients’ lives.

-Combining classroom learning with training in laboratory and clinical settings, our nursing program is designed to prepare you to deliver care to patients under the supervision of a physician or registered nurse.
+Combining classroom learning with training in laboratory and clinical settings, our Practical Nursing program is designed to prepare you to deliver care to patients under the supervision of a physician or registered nurse.
 Instruction includes helping you develop professionalism, effective communication, and competence in the application of clinical skills.